TypeStrong/ts-loader/README.md

 #### TypeScript

 ts-loader supports the latest and greatest version of TypeScript right back to v1.6.
-(Including the [nightly build](http://blogs.msdn.com/b/typescript/archive/2015/07/27/introducing-typescript-nightlies.aspx).)

 A full test suite runs each night (and on each pull request).
 It runs both on [Linux](https://travis-ci.org/TypeStrong/ts-loader) and [Windows](https://ci.appveyor.com/project/JohnReilly/ts-loader), testing ts-loader against each major release of TypeScript from the latest right back to 1.6.
 The test suite also runs against TypeScript@next (because we want to use it as much as you do).